moleculerjs/site/source/0.12/docs/broker.md

 title: Service Broker
 ---
 The `ServiceBroker` is the main component of Moleculer.
 It handles services & events, calls actions and communicates with remote nodes.
-You need to create an instance of `ServiceBroker` on every node.
+You need to create an instance of `ServiceBroker` for every node.

 ## Create broker
-Create broker with default settings:
+**Create broker with default settings:**
 ```js
 const { ServiceBroker } = require("moleculer");
 const broker = new ServiceBroker();
 ```

-Create broker with custom settings:
+**Create broker with custom settings:**
 ```js
 const { ServiceBroker } = require("moleculer");
 const broker = new ServiceBroker({